marinaMiller39636/notes/README.md

 # 2023-12-30
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to errors and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complications.
 Remember that code is read more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
 And lastly, embrace modular design and reuse of code components whenever possible, as it enhances scalability, reduces redundancy, and improves overall software quality."

+# 2023-12-31
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write code that is easy to understand and maintain.
+Complex code may seem impressive, but it often leads to bugs, maintenance nightmares, and difficulty in collaboration.
+Remember, you write code not only for the computer to execute but also for other developers to read and comprehend.
+So, strive for clarity and conciseness in your code, and avoid unnecessary complexity whenever possible."